 After the curing time has passed, remove the excess leaf using a stiff brush.

 If desired, you can use antique glazes or try physical distressing to achieve more of an antique look with your picture frame or other projects.

 Now you’re ready to step back and appreciate all the hard work that went into creating your project.

 How to Apply Silver Leaf to Cake

-The icing on the cake should be sticky enough to help the edible gold leaf or edible silver leaf sheets adhere.
+The icing on the cake should be sticky enough to help the edible gold leaf (the taste of which we’ve written about) or edible silver leaf sheets adhere.
 For cakes that are covered in fondant, get the surface just a little damp using a wet paper towel (with excess water squeezed out).